Estimated Reading Time: 6 mins

 I was afraid to embrace my femininity because I believed the world when they told me I wasn’t pretty.

-So, I acted accordingly, disqualifying myself from the opportunity to live in my feminine aura.
+So, I acted accordingly, disqualifying myself from the opportunity to live in my true identity.

 Turning to my friend, I explained that I simply found this way of dressing more comfortable.

-I didn’t dare share the real reason because I felt embarrassed.
-I was ashamed of the verbal abuse I had endured in the years before.
+I didn’t dare share the real reason because I felt embarrassed — ashamed of the verbal abuse I had endured in the years before.

 image by ketut subiyanto/pexels